xy2119/Causal_Knowledge_GNN/README.md

 <!-- ABOUT THE PAPER -->
 <h2 id="about-the-paper"> :pen: About The Paper</h2>
-Causal machine learning instead of A/B testing
+Graph Neural Network with Causal Inference

 GNN Uplift Modeling Workflow